hmrc/performance-test-runner/GETTING-STARTED.md

 Below, you can find ways to use some common Gatling functions with performance-test-runner.

 #### Creating a custom user feeder

+> [!NOTE]
+> Before you create a custom feeder, check if Gatling already provides a suitable random generator function for your use case.
+>
+> Gatling 3.9.0 introduced the following random generators:
+>- randomUUID,
+>- randomSecureUuid,
+>- randomAlphanumeric,
+>- randomInt,
+>- randomLong,
+>- randomDouble,

 The `CSV` user feeder described above should be sufficient for most data driven tests.
 When `CSV` feeder is not sufficient, custom feeders can be created.